Chu (Taoism): Translations

-Joseph Needham calls Ware's "Traveling Canteen" a "bizarre translation" (1976: 29).
+Joseph Needham calls Ware's "Traveling Canteen" a "bizarre translation".
 While Maspero uniquely interprets the xing (行) in xingchu as a verb ("to perform"), the other scholars read it as a modifier ("to go; to move") translated as traveling, mobile, or movable (cf. movable feast).
 The chu noun in xingchu is translated as English kitchen, cuisine, or canteen.
 However, the latter ambiguous word has several meanings besides canteen ("a cafeteria or snack bar provided by an organization"), canteen ("a small water bottle"), and British English canteen ("a case or box containing a cutlery set").
 To further complicate translating xingchu, travelling canteen was the 18th-century equivalent of a picnic basket.
-In modern terms, the xingchu is comparable with a mobile kitchen (Sivin's translation), military field kitchen, food truck, or food cart.
+In modern terms, the xingchu is comparable with a mobile kitchen, military field kitchen, food truck, or food cart.